haskell-waargonaut/servant-waargonaut/README.md

 Servant integration for Waargonaut
 ============================================

 This package allows you to use [waargonaut](https://github.com/qfpl/waargonaut) for your [Servant API](https://hackage.haskell.org/package/servant).
-Where you use `JSON` in your API type, use `WaargJSON`.
+Where you use would `JSON` in your API type, instead use `WaargJSON`.

 ```
 >>> -- GET /hello/world